sungwon-woo/sungwon-woo.github.io/_pages/about.md

 ## news
 - **Aug 2025**: Graduated from Sogang University with a Master's degree in Artificial Intelligence.
-- **Jul 2025**: Our paper is accepted as a poster at ICCV 2025 workshop on Continual Learning in Computer Vision.
+- **Jul 2025**: One paper is accepted as a poster at ICCV 2025 workshop on Continual Learning in Computer Vision.
-- **Nov 2024**: Our paper is accepted as a poster in WACV 2025.
+- **Nov 2024**: One paper is accepted as a poster in WACV 2025.
 - **Aug 2024**: I have been granted as a visiting scholar at CMU hosted by IITP.

 ## selected publications